 If Hillsborough County does not object within the time period specified above, the Licensee may begin construction pursuant to the terms of the Conditions of Certification and the subsequently submitted construction details.

-Neither the information specified in this Condition, nor referral of a site plan-related issue for dispute resolution pursuant to Specific Condition B.IX.J.
-[Dispute Resolution] shall affect other Conditions or operate as a stay on the construction or other activities of the Licensee which are not in dispute.
+Neither the information specified in this Condition, nor referral of a site plan-related issue for dispute resolution pursuant to paragraph J. [Dispute Resolution] shall affect other Conditions or operate as a stay on the construction or other activities of the Licensee which are not in dispute.

 G. Hillsborough County Right-of-Way Use